Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2002-01-02-HTML5-collisions.md

 ## Try it yourself!

-Now, can you make the one square move with the KeyEvents?
+Now, can you make the one square move with the KeyEvents using WASD?
 Yes, yes, you can!

 <div id="jotted-demo-3" class="jotted-theme-stacked"></div>